jftuga/blog/_posts/2020-05-11--Which-linter-do-you-use-in-VS-Code.md

 ---
 layout: post
-title: "Which linter do you use in VS Code?"
+title: "Which Python linter do you use in VS Code?"
 date: 2020-05-11 05:56:08 +0000
 categories: python
 ---